ld4l-labs/bibliotek-o/doc/principles/bibliotek-o_principle_owl_201612.md

 Approach for Moving Forward
 ===========================

-For LD4L Labs / LD4P Ontology Group usage of BIBFRAME 2.0, and
-bibliotek-o, we will continue to work with OWL.
+For LD4L Labs / LD4P Ontology Group usage of BIBFRAME, and bibliotek-o, we will continue to work with OWL.
 The OWL ‘flavor’ will be determined by the needs/cases/axioms outlined in the alignment and modeling process.